tarantool/doc/doc/tooling/luajit_memprof.rst

 LuaJIT memory profiler
 ======================

-Starting from version :doc:`2.7.1 </release/2.7.1>`, Tarantool
+Since version :doc:`2.7.1 </release/2.7.1>`, Tarantool
-has a built‑in module called ``misc.memprof`` that implements a LuaJIT memory profiler (which we will just call *the profiler* in this section).
+has a built‑in module called ``misc.memprof`` that implements a LuaJIT memory profiler (further in this section we call it *the profiler* for short).
 The profiler provides a memory allocation report that helps analyze Lua code and find the places that put the most pressure on the Lua garbage collector (GC).

+Inside this section:

 ..  contents::
     :local: